Skip to content

 90 years after it was last used, the volunteer team at Acorn Bank Watermill have been hard at work preparing to restore the second waterwheel.

-Over the winter, replacement cast iron shrouds have been made, and the water channel has been extended to feed water along from the existing wheel.
+Over the winter of 2023, replacement cast iron shrouds were made, and the water channel was extended to feed water along from the existing wheel.

-See the mill in action on Saturdays and Sundays, 11am-3pm.
+See the mill in action, producing wholemeal flour, on Saturdays and Sundays (11am-3pm).
 The mill is also open on bank holidays.

 For more information about Acorn Bank Watermill, visit the Acorn Bank Watermill Trust website.